Attumm/meesee/README.md

 def produce_to_foobar():
     yield from [1, 2, 3]
 ```
-By naming our function `produce_to_foobar`, the function will also send the data to the "foobar" queue.
+By naming the function `produce_to_foobar`, the function will also send the data to the "foobar" queue.

-For workers, ours are special in that they will start during multiprocessing.
+For workers, they are special in that they will start during multiprocessing.
 Here's an example to start 5 workers.
 Since we only set up one worker, all workers will be of that type:

 ```python
 box.push_button(workers=5, wait=1)